lISIQI7/share-page/README.md

 This is a slider that can be adjusted in increments of 0.01.
 The lower the number, the larger the dot.

 # Custom Pallet
-You can create your own ColorPallet.
+You can create your own Color-Pallet.